astrelke/trajectoryBundling/README.md

 * Note that only "Broadcast.parquet" is used when creating the GEOJSON in the next step.

 ### parquet2geojson
-*	Open Anaconda command prompt and cd into "gdb2mvt" folder.
+*	Open Anaconda command prompt and cd into "trajectoryBundling" folder.
 *	For each "Broadcast.parquet" file you wish to convert into a GEOJSON, run python script "data2geojson.py".
 ```
 python data2geojson.py path-to-parquet southBounds westBounds northBounds eastBounds
 ```
 * 'path-to-parquet' is the destination path to the "Broadcast.parqet" file.
-For example, “2014/Zone19/Zone19_2011_01/Broadcast.parquet”.
+For example, “Zone19/Zone19_2011_01/Broadcast.parquet”.
 *	'southBounds', 'westBounds', 'northBounds', and 'eastBounds' are the boundary coordinates.
 Only coordinate points within this boundary will be included in the GEOJSON.
 For example, 40 -73 48 -65 (boundary for New England).
 *	Once the sciprt finishes executing, a GEOJSON file with the same name as the folder containing the parquet file will be created in its respective zone folder within the "geojson" directory (see AIS Data in Dependencies section above).
-For example, “gdb2mvt/geojson2mvt/example/geojson/Zone19/Zone19_2011_01.geojson”.
+For example, “trajectoryBundling/example/geojson/Zone19/Zone19_2011_01.geojson”.

 ### Hurricane Input Creator (Optional)
-* If you want to convert the Best Track hurricane datasets into a GEOJSON for testing TRACLUS using alternative data than the one provided by AIS, open the Node.js command prompt and cd into “gdb2mvt/geojson2mvt/example”. o	Open the file "hurricaneInputCreator.js" and specify and the location of the Best Track text file on line 3 as well as the name of the outputted GEOJSON file on line 65.
+* If you want to convert the Best Track hurricane datasets into a GEOJSON for testing TRACLUS using alternative data than the one provided by AIS, open the Node.js command prompt and cd into “trajectoryBundling/example”.
+*	Open the file "hurricaneInputCreator.js" and specify and the location of the Best Track text file on line 3 as well as the name of the outputted GEOJSON file on line 65.
-*	Once these changes have been made, run the script.
+*	Once these changes have been made, run the script "hurricaneInputCreator.js".
 ```
 node hurricaneInputCreator.js
 ```
 *	Once the script finishes executing, a GEOJSON file with the specified outputted name will be created in the "geojson" folder outside of any zone folder.
 In addition, the south, west, north, and east most boundaries are displayed in the prompt.
 Make sure to take note of these coordinates as they will be used later for initializing the boundary box of the vector tiles.

 ### TRACLUS
-*	In the Node.js command prompt, cd into “gdb2mvt/geojson2mvt/example” and run the TRACLUS script "traclus.js"
+*	In the Node.js command prompt, cd into “trajectoryBundling/example” and run the TRACLUS script "traclus.js"
 ```
 node traclus.js path-to-geojson eps MinLns levels
 ```